Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 Use `BLANK` where no scientific sample exists—for example outside the model domain, where source data is missing, or where interpolation did not produce a finite result.
-A low but valid value is still data and should remain a defined sample, even if the chosen colour or opacity mapping makes it invisible.
+A low but valid value is still data and should remain a defined sample, even if the chosen color or opacity mapping makes it invisible.

 The blank code must be within the stored range: